April 9, 2016

 Invitation to Participate in Law Reform Activities

-One of the primary activities of the Canadian Bar Association’s National Criminal Justice Section (the Section) is to analyze proposed amendments to federal legislation, mainly the Criminal Code.
+One of the primary activities of the Canadian Bar Association’s CBA Criminal Justice Section (the Section) is to analyze proposed amendments to federal legislation, mainly the Criminal Code.
 The Section frequently makes representations to government officials and Parliamentary Committees, for example, with the goal of improving the law and the administration of justice.

 The Section’s work load on this front continues to be significant, and any member with an interest in law reform is encouraged to get involved.